luizpvas/fabric/README.md

   - Can't forget to handle errors

+### Programming style

+* Fabric programs should consist mostly of functions that read, transform and store database records.
+* Create new types when you need to teach the compiler about a constraint of your domain.

 ### Writing style

 * When writing function documentation, imagine you are continueing the sentence